Super Rugby Aotearoa: Crusaders barge past Blues in bruising derby

 Discipline was the one weak point for the Blues as they conceded an 8-3 first-half penalty count.
 Beauden Barrett was twice pinged for coming in from the side of the breakdown and it was really only these collective infringements that allowed the Crusaders to close within one point at halftime.

-Hoskins Sotutu and Kurt Eklund, who replaced hooker James Parsons in the first half, stood out for the Blues but individual efforts ultimately count for little in defeat.
+Hoskins Sotutu, who had his opening try ruled out after being judged to have been held up, and replacement hooker Kurt Eklund were among those to stand out for the Blues but individual efforts ultimately count for little in defeat.

 This result was a reminder of how far they've come, and the growth they must continue to strive for to reach the bar that the Crusaders set.